On Presbyterians and Infant Dedication

 David Roberston, a minister of the Free Church in Dundee, has been in the midst of a debate surrounding Presbyterians administering infant dedications.
 Paul Levy of Ealing and Donald Macleod have been his most prominent interlocutors.
 A lot of clutter has confused the discussion, and I believe it could benefit from some clarity.
 I have a lot of respect for all of the men involved in the debate, and owe a great deal of debt to the Free Church, but I believe my distance geographically and historically from British evangelicalism can provide some needed perspective.

 Robertson has also rhetorically asked, “But why should my conscience, or the church’s practice be bound by another mans’ personal likes and dislikes…But why should my conscience dictate yours?
 Or yours mine?
 Is there no room for differences of opinion and practice on secondary matters within the Free Church?”
 Perhaps the Free Church has decided that the issue of baptism and infant dedication is a secondary matter, a matter of Christian difference and opinion.
 I don’t know the answer to that.
-But WCF 30 makes it clear that our consciences are free to do we as please insofar as we do not break God’s law or add to it.
+But WCF 30 makes it clear that our consciences are free to do we as please only insofar as we do not break God’s law or add to it.
 If infant dedication is adding an element to worship that God did not prescribe, then no, Robertson is not free to practice it as his conscience allows.
-But of course, that is the question at hand.
+And parents are not free to withhold their children from God’s prescribed gifts.
+But of course, these are the questions at hand.

 Third, is infant dedication biblical?
 Infant dedication is a Baptist innovation in lieu of baptizing the children of believers.
 This should be an historically noncontroversial statement.
 The question is whether there is a biblical basis for the practice consistent with our confessional theology.

 The devil is always in the details though.
 What “infant dedication” is can mean different things to different people.
 My congregation has many Baptists in it who decline to have their children baptized.
-As a church we do not facilitate the taking of vows during worship by parents or the congregation for an infant dedication, as we do not see scriptural grounds for that.
-This gets back to the issue of conscience: how can we in our worship service bind the conscience of ourselves as ministers or the congregation by practicing something that is not prescribed by God in his word?
+As a church we do not administer the taking of vows during worship by parents or the congregation for an infant dedication, as we do not see scriptural grounds for that.
+This gets back to the issue of conscience: how can we in our worship service bind the conscience of ourselves as ministers, or the congregation, by practicing something that is not prescribed by God in his word?
+We cannot without being derelict in our duty to God and our neighbor.
 However, we have no problem praying for the children and their families by name, asking that God be faithful to his covenant promises whether or not the covenant sign and seal is given, and praying that our congregation would be faithful in assisting the parents in raising their children in the fear and admonition of the Lord.
 If that’s infant dedication, I’m all for it.
-At that point it’s not infant dedication in the Baptist understanding of it, but the content of prayer as a prescribed element of worship.
+At that point it’s not infant dedication in the Baptist understanding of it, but the content of a prayer: a biblically prescribed element of worship.
+The parents should still have their children baptized, though.

 I don’t know the specifics of how St. Peter’s handles infant dedication, but I know the men who lead the congregation are godly and thoughtful and I am grateful for their ministry.
 I am also glad that everyone in this discussion joyfully affirms that the Bible teaches that the children of believers should be baptized, regardless of other circumstances and landscapes in their congregations.

 To summarize, our confessional standards do not acknowledge infant dedication as a legitimate element of worship, and rightly state that the neglect of baptism is sinful.
-The elements of worship listed in the confession are not necessarily exhaustive, which gives latitude to denominations in allowing different practices as secondary matters, such as infant dedication.
-Whether that latitude should allow for the legitimacy of infant dedication as a biblical practice should be open to debate, and I do not believe the Bible and our confessional theology leaves room for it as commonly practiced by Baptists.
+I do not believe the Bible and our confessional theology leaves room for infant dedication as commonly practiced by Baptists.
+Infant dedication could be practiced through prayer, though doing this instead of baptism is a biblically deficient approach on the part of parents.
 However, that does not make the Free Church or David Robertson an unfaithful or illegitimate church, but a faithful witness with whom we can have robust and charitable disagreements in the context of our shared confession of faith.